-He has written a total of fifteen books and over fifty articles.
+He has written a total of sixteen books and over fifty articles.
 His books have been translated into eighteen languages.
 He lives with his wife Jill, an artist and retired therapist, in Washington, DC.
 Together they have three children and eight grand-children.

 WHO IT'S FOR

 This course is for anyone who is thoughtful around the relationship of one's personal psychology with the age in which they find themselves